 Practicing or retired professors are invited to teach for a semester at one of two possible universities.
 Share your expertise in areas of specialty such as leadership, theology, or ESL.
 The assignment can vary greatly depending on location.

 Teach "Essential Skills and Dispositions" courses at a private school to Vietnamese middle and high school students.
 Full-time schedule of 24 class periods per week (40 minutes per period).
 Language of instruction is English; Vietnamese interpretation provided.
-Orientation and curriculum introduction provided; ongoing coaching possible.
+This assignment continues the training program established by Donna Keener in 2008–2009.
+Donna will provide orientation and introduction to the curriculum, and will coach as requested based on time availability.

 Join a local church community that seeks to be part of gospel transformation in southwest Baltimore.
 Serve through a variety of community ministries, including a small school run by the church.
 Learn principles of holistic urban ministry.